ktpham04/cse15l-lab-reports/lab-report-1.md

 * `cd`
 * `ls -lat`Shows the list of files/folders given
 * `ls -a`
+* `ls/home/linux/ieng6/cs15lsp23/cs15lsp23abc`
+* `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`
+* `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`
-* Open up the terminal
+* * Open up the terminal
 * Type in these commands
 * If typed in correctly, your terminal should look like this
 * ![image](commands.png)
+* You will notice that after using these last three commands there is an error
 * Now you are all done
 * To exit out ther terminal press Ctrl + D